datawire/ambassador-docs/docs/emissary/pre-release/topics/running/tls/cleartext-redirection.md

     action: Redirect
 ```

-This may allow routing _only_ HTTP, or it may allow HTTP and HTTPS:
+This allows routing for either HTTP and HTTPS, or _only_ HTTP, depending on `tlsSecret` configuration:

 - If the `Host` does not specify a `tlsSecret`, it will only route HTTP, not terminating TLS at all.
 - If the `Host` does specify a `tlsSecret`, it will route both HTTP and HTTPS.